q2a/question2answer/README.md

 ----------

-As of version 1.6.3, all development is taking place through GitHub.
+All development is now taking place through GitHub.
 The collaborative development process is being managed by [Scott Vivian][1].
 (Note that official releases are still distributed via the [Q2A website][Q2A].)

 Please read the [contributing page][2] for more information on how to get involved.